dmitigr/pgspa/README.md

-Introduction to the SQL Programming Assistant for PostgreSQL
+Introduction to The SQL Programming Assistant for PostgreSQL
 ============================================================

 The SQL Programming Assistant for [PostgreSQL] (*Pgspa*) is a simple client program and (optionally)